How to Change the Text Color in Discord

-The basic concept to understand is that to change the color of a given piece of text, you need to encapsulate that text in a code block.
-This is a three-line block of text with your text as the middle block.
+The basic concept to understand is that to change the color of a given piece of text, you need to encapsulate that text in a block of code.
+This procedure is a three-line block of text with your text as the middle block.

 Using the “Back Quote” Symbol

-To color code any text in Discord, you’ll need to use the backquote symbol located in the upper left-hand corner of your keyboard.
+To color code any text in Discord, you’ll need to use the backquote symbol (grave accent) located in the upper left-hand corner of your keyboard.
 It accompanies the Tilde symbol:

 Write the first line of code

-Note: “CSS” may change to something like “Tex” or another phrase depending on the output you desire.
+Note: “CSS” may change to something like “Tex” or another phrase depending on your desired output.
 We’ll cover that below.

 Type the second line